pce-uw-jscript400/w5-authentication-authorization/readme.md

 ### Instructions & Guiding Questions

-- [ ] Take a look at the `db/seeds.js` file.
+- [X] Take a look at the `db/seeds.js` file.

 * **Question:** Describe what this code is doing and what its purpose is.

 * **Your Answer:**

+Connects to the database, deletes all existing records, creates 2 new records, logs success message to the console, and disconnects from the db

 ---

-- [ ] Imagine that as a user, you enter your username and password into a site in order to signup.
+- [X] Imagine that as a user, you enter your username and password into a site in order to signup.

 * **Question:** What happens next?

 * **Your Answer:**

+At sign up, your username and password are hashed together and saved on the server/db.
+If the username already exists, it gives an error and makes you choose another.
+It may also validate if the password is weak.

 ---